 To be considered for induction into the Hall of Fame, the athlete or builder must have had a direct connection to the city or County of Peterborough either by being born here or a resident during their career.
 (See our website for more information regarding criteria www.pdshof.com) Nominations must come from the community.
 A twelve member Selection Committee - arms length from the Board of Directors - review nominations and make their nominations to the Board for induction, based upon the the Criteria for Nomination.
 As this is a community Sports Hall of Fame, the selections reflect the wide variety of sports played; the era in which the athlete/builder participated; and the gender.

-A team of dedicated volunteers (there are NO paid staff) operate the Hall of Fame.
+A team of dedicated volunteers (there are NO paid staff) operate the Hall of Fame & Museum.
 They prepare the exhibits for presentation and display; catalogue the artifacts; provide archiving and preservation of the collection; maintain paper based and electronic data bases; provide maintenance and cleaning of the facility; organize and run events; manage the financial and administrative affairs of the Hall; provide coverage whenever the Hall is open; provide information sessions for interested individuals and groups; assist researchers and fundraise.